-In a group of 6-8 students, my fees are currently working out at between £8 - £12 per student per 2 hour session.
 The exact cost depends on the number of students and where the group is.
-There is also a £10 per term Resources Fee to help cover the costs of printing.
+Contact me for the current fees.
 Fees are not payable until the second session of the first term.
-They are payable termly in advance.
+They are then payable termly, in advance.

 What if my child can’t make it to a group session.
 Is there a refund?

 I’m afraid not.
 My costs will be the same, whether there are 6 or 7 people at a given session, so no refunds for missed sessions.
 However, if I have to miss a session for any reason, I will either try to reschedule or refund the cost for that session.